Columbus Firefighter ~ Fire Selection Process

 The Division of Fire must maintain a required number of Firefighters who possess a Emergency Medical Technician-Paramedic certificate.
 Some Firefighters may be required to obtain and retain this certificate after becoming a Journeyman Firefighter.

-Columbus Division of Fire offers an attractive and competitive fringe benefit
+The Columbus Division of Fire offers an attractive and competitive fringe benefit package.

 STEP B $1,847.20bi-weekly $48,027.20 annually